 3. Where will I be living?

-You will be living at the Binary Hub Student Residence, located in the heart of Dublin near the River Liffey.
+You will be living at the Highfield House, located in the heart of Dublin near the River Liffey.
 Home to nearly 500 students, the residence is equipped with furnished apartment-style dormitories, each having a private ensuite with a shower, a shared kitchen, and a lounge area.
 The building also offers a laundry facility, a fitness room, a large study area, a bike storage room, and a game-room lounge.
 There will be an active social events calendar at your disposal, and Resident Staff offices and live-in Student Life Assistants are on the premises 24/7 to offer their support with an array of services.
 There’s even a house pet!

 4. Is there laundry?
 Internet?
 How do I call home?

 There is a large laundry room facility in the Student Residence building.
 You will receive a laundry card, which you top up with credit to use the washer and dryer.
 Wi-Fi runs throughout the apartments and common spaces.
 The most practical and cost-effective way to call home is via Skype or other online messaging and calling apps such as FaceTime, Whatsapp, Viber, or Facebook Messenger.

 Each apartment has a shared kitchen that is fully stocked with appliances.
 There are several local supermarkets, greengrocers, butchers, restaurants, cafés, and gastropubs in the local area or within a short walking distance.
 There are no meal plans or dining halls.